Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we propose new algorithms for solving and preconditioning the SC-4DVAR problem to accelerate the time to solution and reduce total computations.
 The algorithms are based on different randomized sketching techniques: three methods---RandSVD, Nystr\"om, and SingleView---with fixed sketch size and adaptive approaches to determine when to update the preconditioner and the sketch size.
-We perform structural and expectational analyses of the proposed methods and demonstrate their applicability to several challenging model problems, namely the 1D-Burgers equation and the 2D barotropic vorticity equation.
-We demonstrate the gains from our preconditioning method in three ways: \begin{enumerate*}[label={(\roman*)}] \item a substantial reduction in the number of TLM and ADJ solves, \item a substantial reduction in the number of PCG iterations, \item parallelization of a major portion of the TLM and ADJ solves. \end{enumerate*} \paragraph{Future Work} Randomized approaches to data assimilation have not been effectively used in ensemble data assimilation so far.
-It would be interesting to explore randomized preconditioners in the context of hybrid ensemble-variational data assimilation methods that are a popular area of research~\cite{subrahmanya2023evfp}.
+We perform structural and expectational analyses of the proposed methods and demonstrate their applicability to two model problems, namely the 1D-Burgers equation and the 2D barotropic vorticity equation.
+We demonstrate the gains from our preconditioning method in three ways: \begin{enumerate*}[label={(\roman*)}] \item a substantial reduction in the number of TLM and ADJ solves in the online phase, \item a substantial reduction in the number of PCG iterations, \item parallelization of a major portion of the TLM and ADJ solves {in the offline phase}. \end{enumerate*}